clux/facemaulers/ysgard.md

 BOON OF THE ELEMENTAL LORD
 You further infuse yourself to a specific elemental power Title Gained: Stormlord When you cast a spell that deals lightning or thunder damage you cast it as if it was 4 levels higher

+## Recap Ysgard1
+Old goliath lady guids you two Kavaki's spartan place.
+Leather chair, dusted over books.
+He talks about deities portfolios, and Kavaki's is "pretty simple".

+He gives GW kavaki true sight.

+Infinite staircase to Selune.
+Also accessible at top of Mount Waterdeep by the Griffie Eyrie.
+She had a bit of a mad scientist feel to her.
+And was mentioning that she needed test subjects for her "Argentil Peak" gauntlet.

+You saved the last dragon egg from destruction.
+The spine powered down, and giants are once more under new rule.

+Goatweaver collects a bunch of armor components from the frost dragon.
+Felgolos could do some more enchantments later.